XaverHeuser/Athlete-Dashboard/docs/gcp/deployment.md

 # Deploying a Python Script to Google Cloud Run Jobs Using Docker

 This guide explains how to deploy a Python script to Google Cloud Run Jobs using Docker and Google Cloud Build.
+It’s ideal for scheduled or on-demand data processing tasks (e.g., ETL jobs, API ingestion, or analytics pipelines).

+---

 ## 1. Prerequisites

 Make sure you have:

-- A Google Cloud Project
+- A Google Cloud Project with billing enabled
-- The gcloud CLI installed and authenticated
+- The Google Cloud CLI (gcloud) installed and authenticated

 ```bash
 gcloud auth login
 gcloud config set project PROJECT-ID
 ```

-- Billing enabled
-- APIs enabled:
+Enable the required APIs:

 ```bash
 gcloud services enable run.googleapis.com artifactregistry.googleapis.com cloudbuild.googleapis.com bigquery.googleapis.com
 ```

+---

 ## 2. Project Structure